 Ma D, Gulani V, Seiberlich N, et al. Magnetic resonance fingerprinting.
 Nature 2013;495:187-92.

 MacAskill CJ, Erokwu BO, Markley M, Parsons A, Farr S, Zhang Y, Tran U, Chen Y, Anderson CE, Serai S, Hartung EA, Wessely O, Ma D, Dell KM, Flask CA. Multi-parametric MRI of kidney disease progression for autosomal recessive polycystic kidney disease: mouse model and initial patient results.
 Pediatr Res 2021;89:157.

 MacAskill CJ, Markley M, Farr S, et al. Rapid B1-Insensitive MR Fingerprinting for Quantitative Kidney Imaging.
 Radiology 2021;300:380-7.

-About the author: Dr. Dell is Vice Chair of Research, Pediatric Institute, Professor of Pediatrics, Cleveland Clinic Lerner College of Medicine at Case Western Reserve University and Staff Pediatric Nephrologist, Cleveland Clinic Children’s.
+About the author: Dr. Dell is a pediatric nephrologist in the Center for Pediatric Nephrology and Hypertension, Vice Chair of Research for the Pediatric Institute and Professor of Pediatrics, Cleveland Clinic Lerner College of Medicine at Case Western Reserve University.